-Entrance and user fees at Olympic National Park will increase on June 1, following the busy Memorial Day Weekend.
-This is the park's first fee increase since January 2006.
+Entrance and user fees at Olympic National Park will increase on June 1, 2018, following the busy Memorial Day Weekend.
+This is the park's third fee increase since January 2006.
 The last one was June 1, 2015.

-A new fee schedule for park entrance and user fees was proposed last October and public feedback and comments were invited during a two-month comment period.
+A new fee schedule for park entrance and user fees was proposed last fall and public feedback and comments were invited during a comment period.
 Several changes were made to the original proposal in response to public input.

-"We're grateful for the comments we received last fall," said Olympic National Park Superintendent Sarah Creachbaum.
+"We're grateful for the comments we received last fall," said Olympic National Park Superintendent Sarah Creachbaum in 2015.
 "Entrance and overnight wilderness use fees will be phased in over several years, based in large part on suggestions from stakeholders and the public."

 "The money from user and entrance fees provides vital funding for visitor facilities like water and wastewater systems, campgrounds, roads, trails and visitor centers," said Creachbaum.